 The notification will contain a description of the basis for expulsion and the effective date.
 Expelled students who dispute the facts of the expulsion must appeal the decision in writing within one week of the notification following the complaint procedure of the College provided to the student and providing sufficient proof to support the complaint.

-A Student whose expulsion is upheld after having followed the college’s student complaint and appeal procedure, may file a further appeal through the Complaints process of the Ministry of Training, Colleges and Universities, provided the students are attending a program approved under the Private Career Colleges Act, 2005.
+A Student whose expulsion is upheld after having followed the college’s student complaint and appeal procedure, may file a further appeal through the Complaints process of the Ministry of Training, Colleges and Universities, provided the students are attending a program approved under the Ontario Career Colleges Act, 2005.

 If a student's appeal is successful and he/she is eventually reinstated as part of the internal college or Ministry appeal processes, then the college will arrange for the student to make up the training time that he/she had missed since the date of expulsion specified in the written notification.